zinwalin/WatchTube/README.md

 2. Not requiring people to provide a YouTube API Key for usage

-3. Free alternative to other apps on the App Store since you shouldn't be paying for, what is essentially a gimmick
+3. Free alternative to other apps on the App Store since you shouldn't be paying for, what is essentially, a gimmick

 4. There are no working apps that do this on GitHub already